unicoe/pedestrain_detection/report.md

 * `models/pascal_voc/VGG16/faster_rcnn_end2end/test.prototxt`; Change the name for `cls_score` and `bbox_pred`  layers to a new name like `new_cls_score` and `new_bbox_pred` .
 * `lib/fast_rcnn/test.py`; Change the function name/ parameter name from `cls_score` and `bbox_pred`  to  `new_cls_score` and `new_bbox_pred`.

-The last error will happpen after the network is trained and right before the testing is
+The last error will happen after the network is trained and right before the testing is

 ```shell
 test_net.py: error: argument --net: expected one argument